SyberiaK/sl10n/docs/locale-containers.md

 }
 ```

-...and a parser that reads these files and stores them in a mapping.
+...and a parser that reads and stores these files in a mapping.

 ```python linenums="1"
 import parser  # your handwritten parser